gravima/html-excerpt-extractor/README.md

 `html-excerpt-extractor` is a handy npm package that allows for extracting excerpts from HTML content.
 This tool can be very useful for generating content previews or search result snippets where only a portion of the HTML content is displayed.

+Based on the excellent package [html-parser.ts](https://www.npmjs.com/package/html-parser.ts), this package extracts text content from HTML and trims it to a specified length.
+The package also provides options for customizing the excerpt length.

 ## Installation

 Install the package using your favorite package manager: